 R4.A1 Research Data management 101

 This course provides PhD candidates with the essential knowledge and the core skills to manage research data according to best practice.
 Learners will be able to integrate good data management practices within their workflows from the beginning of their projects.
-The application of this knowledge to their research will allow them to reflect on how to work efficiently and in a reproducible manner with their research data, while complying with funders and institutional requirements.
+The application of this knowledge to their research will allow them to reflect on how to work efficiently and reproducibly with research data, while complying with funder and institutional requirements.

 Mandatory activities in the course: